 If you have been injured due to medical malpractice or negligence by a treating healthcare professional in New Brunswick, NJ, you may be entitled to compensation under New Jersey law.
 Although victims of medical malpractice often feel uncomfortable with bringing a lawsuit against their physician, the reality is that many healthcare professionals in New Jersey are overworked, undertrained, or simply fail to perform the necessary due diligence when evaluating a patient.
 These negligent acts can expose the patient to serious risk of injury, or even death.

 The experienced attorneys at Hoyt & Hoyt, P.C. are aggressive advocates for medical malpractice victims in New Brunswick and elsewhere in Middlesex County, New Jersey.
 We understand the challenges of such litigation, as well as the necessity for comprehensive and client-oriented legal representation to ensure that the medical malpractice victim can obtain the damages to which they are entitled.
-Contact us today to speak to an experienced New Brunswick medical malpractice lawyer for assistance.
+Contact us today to speak to an experienced New Brunswick New Jersey personal injury attorney for assistance.
 You can also schedule a free consultation at our office in New Brunswick, NJ.

 What Qualifies as Medical Malpractice in New Brunswick, New Jersey?